Clemapfel/jluna/docs/manual.md

 Similarly, we can freely create unrelated proxies and modify them individually.
 If we create two proxies that reference the same Julia-side variable, mutating both proxies (if they are named) at the same time will possibly trigger an error or data corruption.

-The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, all its internals (that are unaccessible to the user) are thread-safe as of version 0.9.0.
+The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, all its internals (that are inaccessible to the user) are thread-safe as of version 0.9.0.

 Any user-created objects are outside of jlunas responsibility, however.